haicheviet/personal-space/site/content/posts/cluster-vm-with-firecracker/index.en.md

 ```

 ## How I extend container to reduce repeatable setup process

-After suscefully create VM, mostly I will install conda and some package to run my project.
-But I don't want to repeatly install conda and create new enviroment every time I create new VM.
-Here is my step to extend base Ubuntu image and use it to create better VM
+After successfully creating VM, mostly I will install conda and some packages to run my project.
+But I don't want to repeatedly install conda and create a new environment each time I create VM.
+Here is my step to extend the base Ubuntu image and use it to create a better VM experience

 Dockerfile